xyield/xrpl-encoder/README.md

 4. Help
 5. Exit
 ```
+For both the File Input and Batch Processing options, you don't need to prepend your input with `process/`.
+The tool automatically checks within this directory.
+For instance, if you have a file named example.json in the `process/` directory,
+you should enter `example.json` when prompted.
+Or if you have a folder with the path `process/examples/`, you should enter `examples`.

 ### Command Line Flags

 You can use the tool with the following command-line flags:

 - `-d`: Directly provide HEX or JSON data as input. ```./xrpl-encoder -d 120007220000000024...```
 - `-f`: Provide the path to a file containing HEX or JSON data.  ```./xrpl-encoder -f example.json```
-- `-b`: Provide the path to a directory with multiple files. ```./xrpl-encoder -b /examplefolder```
+- `-b`: Provide the path to a directory with multiple files. ```./xrpl-encoder -b examples```
 - `-h`: Show the help message. ```./xrpl-encoder -h```

 ## Output
 The tool processes your input and provides either the encoded HEX or decoded JSON output.
-After processing, it offers you an option to save the output to a file.
-If you choose to save, it will either use a default naming scheme or a custom name you provide.
+After processing, if you choose to save the output, the tool will use a default naming scheme or a custom name you provide, and store the file in the `process/outputs/` directory.

 ## Contributing
 Your contributions are always welcome!
 Please feel free to submit pull requests, open issues, or provide feedback.